Mercury (toy manufacturer): The Chaparral 2F

 An up close examination of the Chaparral 2F (Mercury #30), produced about 1970, is a good example of the company's ingenuity.
 The rear wing (which along with its struts was diecast metal) moved up and down and also tilted.
 The gull-wing doors were molded in clear plastic with lower portions painted white like the body.
 Rear mesh covering the engine and lined vents added realism.
 Sometimes Mercury models went above and beyond the norm.
 On the Chaparral, this was seen in minutae like tiny dual diecast metal gas caps which opened.
 Decals were fairly precise and historically accurate including sponsorship by Shell and toy model manufacturer Cox - labeled on the sides.
 The steering wheel was a couple of sizes too big, but other features made up for that.
 The front headlight were cast not in clear plastic, but in a yellowish tint.
 The exhaust tips exited the rear molded into a separate metal plate - the tips were also machined to look hollow.
 Also, Chaparral creator Jim Hall was from Texas and the Mercury version has yellow Texas plates.

 Having stated many positives, this model, produced about 1970, was not perfect in proportion.
 The rear quarters look a bit too thick and square and the gentle curve of the doors up to the engine lid vents is lost on this model.
 Also, those vents on the real car are molded to look like two separate intakes while it is a single intake on each side of the model.
-The front grill on the Mercury is just an elongated rectangle while the real car's was oval-ish.
+The front grille on the Mercury is just an elongated rectangle while the real car's was oval-ish.